Photoshop Halftone Dot Pattern tutorial

 Adding a Levels adjustment layer.

-A Levels adjustment layer is added above the Black and White adjustment layer.
+Photoshop adds a Levels adjustment layer above your Black & White layer.

 The Layers panel showing the new Levels adjustment layer.